evkx/evkx.github.io/content/models/mercedes/eqs_suv/EQS_680_SUV/_index.md

 ## Performance

-The Mercedes-EQ EQS 680 SUV has a maximum power of 484KW (658hp).
+The Mercedes-Maybach EQS 680 SUV has a maximum power of 484KW (658hp).
 The total torque is 950nm.
 The 0-100km/h sprint (0-62mph) takes 4,4 seconds.
 The top speed is 210 km/h.

 ## Battery, range, and charging